Rangers vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .250 with two doubles and two walks.
+- Rooker has recorded a base hit in five games in a row.
+In his last five games he is hitting .318 with three doubles, a home run, three walks and three RBI.

 Rooker Recent Games